mieweb/docs/content/features/scheduling/appt-types-tab.md

 Appointment templates are based on appointment types and refine them by associating with them a service location, a default encounter type for documenting the encounter visit resulting from the appointment, and clinical and scheduling instructions for staff.

 To create, edit, and delete appointment types and appointment templates, the *Manage Apt Types* security role needs to be set to *Yes*.
-See [](../system-administration/security/security-role-settings.md).
+See [Security Role Settings](../system-administration/security/security-role-settings.md).

 ## Viewing appointment types